-CERN is a partner in this project, providing Grid expertise and specific support for porting the 'SWAT' [SWAT] (described below) application to the Grid environment.
-Recently, the project has asked to have its own VO created by the CERN team and supported by the CERN VO Management Service (VOMS) infrastructure.
+CERN is a partner in this project, providing grid expertise and specific support for porting the "SWAT" (see below) application to the grid environment.
+Recently, the project has asked to have its own VO created by the CERN team and supported by the CERN VOMS infrastructure.